Zequn-Li/Zequn-Li.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zequn Li is a PhD Candidate at Stevens Institute of Technology.
+Her research focuses on empirical asset pricing and interpretable machine learning, particularly in understanding the dynamics between firm characteristics and stock returns.

+Zequn leverages her academic background and industry experience for advanced financial analysis and research.
+She has interned with leading asset management firms, gaining practical insights into the industry.

 {style="text-align: justify;"}